Dealing With the Dark Side of Technology—Harassing Communications

 - Start a chat with our chatbot and choose Safety and Stalking

 - Type in the name of the aggressor

 - Use the cease and desist letter generated by the app

 You can send the letter to the harasser demanding an immediate stop to all harassing communications.
 The letter can also act as court evidence if you decide to file a lawsuit.

 Choose DoNotPay to Manage Other Everyday Tasks

-Once you access DoNotPay in the web browser or download the app on your iOS device, you will unlock an array of possibilities to deal with any administrative and paperwork-related issue.
+Once you access DoNotPay in the web browser, you will unlock an array of possibilities to deal with any administrative and paperwork-related issue.
 Whether you have a problem reaching Amazon’s customer service or you want to learn more about your airline passenger rights, DoNotPay is here for you.